uswds/uswds-site/README.md

 ### Fractal components

-USWDS uses the [fractal design system builder](http://fractal.build/) to organize and document the components.
+USWDS uses the [fractal design system builder [fractal.build]](http://fractal.build/) to organize and document the components.
 This documentation site pulls the components from fractal to showcase them on the site.
 This is done with a custom `fractal_component` Jekyll tag, which takes the full name of the fractal component as a parameter.

 ### Deployment and previews

-This site is deployed on [Federalist](https://federalist.18f.gov/), which automatically builds the public site whenever commits are pushed to `main`.
+This site is deployed on [Federalist [18f.gov]](https://federalist.18f.gov/), which automatically builds the public site whenever commits are pushed to `main`.
 Federalist also builds public previews for each branch pushed to GitHub.

 ### Updating the USWDS version